Things to consider when setting up a home office or renting a workspace

 As an employer, you’re required to write down a health and safety policy if you have five or more employees – but it’s a good idea no matter how many members of staff you have.
 It doesn’t have to be complex; you just need to make sure it details how you’ll manage health and safety issues (in particular any risks highlighted in your risk assessment), as well as defining who’s responsible for what.
 It should also list any practical things you have in place to manage health and safety, such as training and equipment.
 Here’s the official Government guidance on writing a health and safety policy.

 Display the poster

 You’ll almost certainly already be familiar with the health and safety law poster, as employers are legally obliged to display one in the workplace – or, alternatively, to supply staff with the leaflet version.
 This won’t apply if you work on your own at home, but it does if you employ anybody.
-Get your poster here.
+Get your poster from the Government HSE website.

 Make First Aid provisions

 If you employ anyone, you’ll need to make sure you have an adequately stocked first aid kit, and that you appoint someone to oversee first aid in your workplace.
 You also need to make sure your employees know where the first aid kit is and who’s a dedicated first aider.
 Of course, even if you work on your own at home, having a First Aid kit to hand is just common sense.
-Read more on first aid at work here.
+Read more on first aid at work on the Government HSE website.

 Find out more about health and safety for your business